SolidRusT/srt-inference-solution/docs/API_REFERENCE.md

 ## Overview

 This document provides details about the REST API endpoints exposed by the inference application.
 The API is built using Node.js and Express, acting as a proxy to the vLLM OpenAI-compatible inference service running on the same machine.
+The API proxy provides secure access, SSL termination, and consistent error handling.

 ## Base URLs

 - **Development**: `http://localhost:8080`
 - **Production**:
   - IP-based: `http://<ec2-instance-ip>:8080`
-  - Domain-based: `https://infer.<your-domain>:8080` (when DNS records are enabled)
+  - Domain-based: `https://infer.<your-domain>` (when DNS records and HTTPS are enabled)

 ## Authentication